arvidn/libtorrent/branches/libtorrent_aio_multithreaded/docs/manual.rst

 prioritize partial pieces
 -------------------------

 This setting determines if partially downloaded or requested pieces should always be preferred over other pieces.
 The benefit of doing this is that the number of partial pieces is minimized (and hence the turn-around time for downloading a block until it can be uploaded to others is minimized).
 It also puts less stress on the disk cache, since fewer partial pieces need to be kept in the cache.
-Whether or not to enable this is controlled by prioritize_partial_pieces_.
+Whether or not to enable this is controlled by setting_pack::prioritize_partial_pieces.

 The main benefit of not prioritizing partial pieces is that the rarest first algorithm gets to have more influence on which pieces are picked.
 The picker is